feliux/containers-lab/k8s/README.md

 Go to [infra-lab](https://github.com/feliux/infra-lab) repository to checkout for IaC deployments.
 In this repo you will found some cluster deployment using the CLI.

+Go to [k8s-hardening](https://github.com/powned/k8s-hardening) to checkout my project about securing your Kubernetes cluster with the most good practices from CIS benchmarks.

 ## Services

 - [**airflow**](./airflow/).
 Ready production Airflow deployment.